-While it effectively brings unions under the same limits imposed on individuals, the proposal could alter the state’s political fund-raising landscape by eliminating a decades-old advantage labor organizations have enjoyed in state and local elections.
+While it effectively brings unions under the same limits imposed on individuals, the proposal could alter the state’s political fund-raising landscape by eliminating the decades-old advantage, labor organizations have enjoyed in state and local elections.
 The higher donation limit, set in the 1980s, also applies to nonprofits that aren’t corporate-funded.

 The draft regulations, as expected, drew heavy criticism from labor leaders.
 Richard MacKinnon Jr., president of the Professional Firefighters of Massachusetts, said that the rule change would “have a significant impact on our ability to be politically active on behalf of our members.”

 Steven A. Tolman, president of the Massachusetts AFL-CIO, charged that the change was “unfair” and an “overreach.”